-NVIDIA GeForce GTX 480M► remove
+NVIDIA GeForce GTX 480M► remove from comparison

 The NVIDIA GeForce GTX 480M is a high-end graphics card for laptops based on the Fermi architecture.
 As a result, it supports DirectX 11 and is produced in 40nm at TSMC.
 Featuring 352 cores, the GTX480M is similar to the desktop GTX 465 but with a lower clock rate.
 The GeForce GTX 480M is combined with 2 GB of fast dedicated GDDR5 graphics memory and the overall performance should be generally superior to the Mobility Radeon HD 5870.